puzzle/ansible-training/content/en/docs/04/01/_index.en.md

         content: {{ motd_content }} #<-- missing quotes here
 ```
 {{% /details %}}

+### Task 7 (BONUS!)

+* Create a playbook `takemehome.yml` that does the following:
+  * Create a compressed archive containing all the content from your `/home/ansible/techlab/` folder
+  * Don't include the subfolder `/home/ansible/techlab/awx` with all its content in the archive.
+  * Compress the archive using any supported type of compression.
+  * Ensure an archive is created even if the source is one single file.
+  * Send this file via mail to your own email adress.
+Note that you have to have valid credentials for a smtp server.
+Put these credentials into a password file `password_file.yml`.
+  * Run the playbook using the smtp password from the file `password_file.yml`
+  * remove the password file `password_file.yml`

+{{% alert title="Warning" color="warning" %}}
+It's NOT secure to put the smtp password unencrypted in a file.
+We will learn in the labs about ansible-vault how to encrypt sensitive data in a secure way.
+{{% /alert %}}

 {{% details title="Solution Task 7" %}}
 Write your SMTP Password to a file: